Retry Mechanism¶

 # Now extraction calls will show retry attempts in the logs

-result = extractor.extract(data, query)
+result = extractor.extract(data=data, query=query)

 Retry with Async Operations¶